The Shadow – Book 5

 “What do you want, Anthony?”

-“We grew up together right here on this street,” he said.
+“We grew up together right here on this street.”
+He pointed to the sidewalk.
 “I’m here for an apology for your behavior today.”

 Mike made his way down the porch steps toward them.
 When he was a few steps away, Xara’s hand went up.

-“Thanks, but I can handle this,” she said.
+“Thanks, but I can handle this,” she warned.

 “Oh, what do we have here?”
 Ant peered over Xara’s shoulder.
 “Your boyfriend coming to save you?”

 “Ant, do better,” she spat.
 “Boys who look like you have enough to worry about in this world and here you are, choosing to act like an asshole.
-You’ve had a crush on Val forever and she’d probably give you the time of day if you’d act like you matured, even a little, since our middle school days.”
+You’ve had a crush on Val forever and she’d probably give you the time of day if you’d act like you matured, even a little, since middle school.”

 Ant took a half-step back like she’d struck him.
 “Whatever, man.”